dobrou/CsvLINQPadDriver/README.md

 ### Properties Access ###

 * Generated data objects are mutable, however saving changes is not supported.
-* Generated data object properties can be accessed either by name or via indexer.
+* Generated data object properties can be accessed either by case-sensitive name or via indexer.
-* Index can be integer (zero-based property index) or string (property name).
+* Index can be integer (zero-based property index) or string (case-sensitive property name).
 If there is no index `IndexOutOfRangeException` will be thrown.
 * Relations can not be accessed via indexers.

 ```csharp